LKonsta/Fiarlima/documentation/howdo.md

 <img src="https://github.com/LKonsta/Fiarlima/blob/master/documentation/howtouse_6.png" width="400">

 Or Briar Beast you start with 1 and that is the maximum.

-(currently there are no checks to see if the amount is withing thewanted values so it doesn, matter what is putted there)
+(currently there are no checks to see if the amount is within the wanted values so it doesn't, matter what is putted there)

 <img src="https://github.com/LKonsta/Fiarlima/blob/master/documentation/howtouse_7.png" width="400">